veillette/opticsTextbook/content/Chap01Basics/Basics.md

 [^5]:  Named after Willebrord Snellius 1580-1626, mathematics professor in Leiden

-[^6]: [MIT OCW - Reflection at The Air-glass Boundary](https://ocw.mit.edu/resources/res-6-006-video-demonstrations-in-lasers-and-optics-spring-2008/demonstrations-in-physical-optics/reflection-at-the-air-glass-boundary/): demonstration of reflection of polarised light and the Brewster angle.
+[^6]: [MIT OCW - Reflection at The Air-glass Boundary](https://ocw.mit.edu/resources/res-6-006-video-demonstrations-in-lasers-and-optics-spring-2008/demonstrations-in-physical-optics/reflection-at-the-air-glass-boundary/): demonstration of reflection of polarized light and the Brewster angle.

 [^7]: Van Heel, A. A, New Method of transporting Optical Images without Aberrations.
 Nature 173, 39 (1954) [link](https://doi.org/10.1038/173039a0)